-Server config files
+Server configuration files

 ClickHouse® server config consists of two parts server settings (config.xml) and users settings (users.xml).